Bhotiya: Funerals

-Religion

-Bhotiya Tribe, the natives of the Himalayan belt are maximum Buddhist followers along with followers of other religions.(The word Bhotiya is derived from the word Bhot, the ancient name for "Tibet.)
-Ancestor worship is prevalent.

 Economy

-In Uttarakhand, particularly Chamoli, Pithoragarh and Uttarkashi, the Bhotiya are nomadic, migratory pastoralists, moving about the border lands between India and Tibet.
+In Uttarakhand, particularly Chamoli, Pithoragarh and Uttarkashi, the Bhotiya are semi-nomadic, migratory pastoralists, moving about the border lands between India and Tibet.

-They are also traders in the Himilayas for products such as cereal, wool, and salt.
+They are also traders in the Himalayas for products such as cereal, wool, and salt.
 Now, some are farmers and others are merchants of stones, gems, and herbs.

 The Bhotiya are experienced in the use of medicinal plants.
 The local fermented beverages are jan (a local beer), and daru.
 A local fermented food stuff is sez.
 The traditional catalyzing agent used in the preparation of fermented foods and beverages is called balam in the Kumaon Division and balma in Garhwal Division.

 A cottage wool industry employs many Bhotiya.
 Women weave pattu, a coarse woolen serge.
 Plants are collected to make natural dyes for coloring the wool.

+In Nepal

+The Central Bureau of Statistics of Nepal classifies the Bhotiya (called Bhote in the Nepal census) as a subgroup within the broader social group of Mountain/Hill Janajati.
+At the time of the 2011 Nepal census, 13,397 people (0.1% of the population of Nepal) were Bhotiya.
+The frequency of Bhotiya people by province was as follows: